navara99/resource-wall/README.md

 - email(unique), password (stretch: twice, included char and number, min length: 8), username(unique)

 ### detail page of a single resource
+- iframely (call the api everytimes an user open the page)
 - (stretch) owner can make resource public/private
 - users should be able to comment on any resource (just comment)
 - users should be able to rate any resource (rating, plus comment)